THE READER’S CHARACTER AS THE FOCUS

 - A querent wants you to decide for them.

-- It is unwise to read for minors without a guardian’s consent and clear limits; if you do, keep the reading supportive, bounded, and age-appropriate.
+- Minors: Don’t read for a minor without guardian consent and clear limits.
+If you do read, keep it supportive, bounded, and age-appropriate.

-You’ll know it’s working when: the reading feels respected even if disappointed—and you feel clean inside afterwards.
+You’ll Know It’s Working When: the querent feels respected even if disappointed—and you feel clean inside afterwards.

 The Hanged Man: Working Skillfully With Disorientation